Joystream/joystream/cli/README.md

   CHANNELID  ID of the Channel

 OPTIONS
-  -i, --input=input  (required) Path to JSON file to use as input
+  -i, --input=input               (required) Path to JSON file to use as input --context=(Owner|Collaborator)  Actor context to execute the command in (Owner/Collaborator) --useMemberId=useMemberId       Try using the specified member id as context whenever possible --useWorkerId=useWorkerId       Try using the specified worker id as context whenever possible
 ```

 _See code: [src/commands/content/updateChannel.ts](https://github.com/Joystream/joystream/blob/master/cli/src/commands/content/updateChannel.ts)_